dzharii/awesome-elasticsearch/README.md

 * All spelling and grammar corrections are welcome (except for the rule above)
 * Fork this repo, do your edits, send the pull request
 * Feel free to create any new sections
-* Add yourself to the "Contributors" section if you will
 * Do not even try to add this repo to any awesome-awesome-* lists

-# Contributors
-@dzharii, @Lyz

 #### ← [Awesome TypeScript](https://github.com/dzharii/awesome-typescript) -= Awesome Elasticsearch =-